It's that time of the year. Have fun!

 1. This chart illustrates the significance of note-taking during lessons because relying solely on the teacher's notes is not enough.
 Taking your own notes can enhance your memory of the class content.

 2. This chart highlights the optimal time for practice, which is right after the lesson.
 3. This chart underscores the importance of spaced repetition.
 Ignoring the science of forgetting leads to losing most of the learned information.
 4. This chart shows that we tend to forget two-thirds of the material we practiced just the day before.
 5. This chart should reassure you that your learning pattern is normal.
 6. The Harvard paper mentioned provides valuable insights into memorization techniques.
 If I can help you, call me.
-David Revised 2024 References: Replication and Analysis of Ebbinghaus’ Forgetting Curve | PLOS ONE How Memory Works | Derek Bok Center, Harvard University I instruct numerous retired professionals.
-Some are former musicians, while others are newcomers to the piano.
-All exhibit great enthusiasm.
-I've noted characteristics of my most successful students to assist them.
+David Revised 2024 References: Replication and Analysis of Ebbinghaus’ Forgetting Curve | PLOS ONE How Memory Works | Derek Bok Center, Harvard University I teach many retired professionals, including former musicians and beginners, all of whom show great enthusiasm.
+I've identified key traits of my most successful students to guide you in your considerations.

 This is a starting point for expressive playing.
 To develop a more sophisticated understanding one must transcribe the performance practice of professionals from different eras performing your pieces and compare the results.
 For example, when comparing performances of the first 8 measures of Scarlatti’s Sonata in E K380 over decades of recordings you will discover the diverse ways the musicians interpret the trills.
 Most start above the principle note, but not everyone.
 The intensity, tempi, and dynamics vary as well.
 If I can help you further, call me.
 David